Sanjaykumar030/Chennai-Housing-Model/README.md

 ## 🤝 Contributing

-Feel free to fork this project and submit pull requests.
-You can improve the dataset, tune the model, or even deploy it as a web app!
+Contributions are welcome!
+Feel free to open issues or submit pull requests for improvements or bug fixes.

+🔔 **Note:** Before contributing, please read the Caution section regarding dataset limitations and prediction accuracy.

 ---